AhsanSarwar45/LUMSafar/Readme.md

 1. Navigate to client directory using `cd server`.
 2. Install required packages using `npm ci`.
-4. Start the server using `node index.js`, or if you have nodemon `nodemon index.js`.
+4. Start the server using `npm run build`, or if you have nodemon `nodemon src/index.js`.
 With nodemon, the server gets automatically restarted when you save any changes.

 # Running the Client